 What’s the Difference Between Using Cocoa Powder or Using Melted Chocolate in these Recipes?

-If you’ve already read my comprehensive article on all things brownies, then you already know everything about the difference between cocoa powder and melted chocolate, and can feel free to skip past.
+If you’ve already read how to bake brownies, then you already know everything about the difference between cocoa powder and melted chocolate, and can feel free to skip past.

 But.
 If you haven’t read my massive, dare I say EPIC article on brownies, then you can head over.
 I’ll wait.
 Or, you can get the gist of it right here.